 It’s hard, from a gendered perspective, to accept that she has the power.
 Even if we keep it in cultural context, as the author notes a few times, there is no doubt that she is being pursued and, at this point in music history, those types of wink-wink songs, where we accept that boys will be boys, were common.
 Also, if she’s playing coy because she wants to stay, this puts us back into the mindset that women really want sex, but can’t ask for it.
 So they have to be persuaded.
 No means yes.

 And that’s the crux of the problem.
-Even though “Baby, It’s Cold Outside” wasn’t written as a date rape anthem, its lighthearted treatment of a scenario we can’t help but recognize as sexual entrapment keeps the “boys will be boys” and “no means yes” mindset alive.
+Even if “Baby, It’s Cold Outside” wasn’t written as a date rape anthem, its lighthearted treatment of a scenario we can’t help but recognize as sexual entrapment helps keep the “boys will be boys,” “no means yes” mindset alive.

 “Internalized patriarchy runs deep and thick,” Trier-Bieniek says.
 “Questioning our culture, especially when it is a tradition, is really difficult.”